 A steadfast military commander of the Argentine Revolution, securing its first major victory and helping pave the way for San Martín's epic campaigns.

-Antonio González de Balcarce was a reliable pillar of the early Argentine struggle for independence.
-His moment of greatest glory came early, at the Battle of Suipacha in 1810, where he led patriot forces to their first significant military triumph in Upper Peru, briefly energizing the revolutionary cause.
-Though subsequent campaigns in the region faltered, his competence kept him in high command.
-He served as governor-intendant of the crucial city of Buenos Aires and, in 1816, held the nation's highest office as interim Supreme Director during the pivotal Congress of Tucumán that declared formal independence.
-His most trusted role came as second-in-command to the liberator José de San Martín in the preparation and execution of the legendary crossing of the Andes to free Chile.
+Antonio González de Balcarce led patriot forces to their first significant military triumph in Upper Peru at the Battle of Suipacha in 1810, briefly energizing the revolutionary cause.
+Though subsequent campaigns faltered, his competence kept him in high command.
+He served as governor-intendant of Buenos Aires and, in 1816, held the nation's highest office as interim Supreme Director during the Congress of Tucumán that declared formal independence.
+His most trusted role came as second-in-command to José de San Martín, preparing and executing the crossing of the Andes to free Chile.
 Balcarce was the dependable organizer and lieutenant, managing logistics and discipline for the Army of the Andes, proving that behind every visionary leader stands an executor of immense skill and loyalty.

 The biggest hits of 1774